Createdd/Writing/2020/articles/pythonApi.md

-# Develop and sell a Python API as fast as possible
+# Develop and sell a Python API.
+From start to end tutorial.

 [<img src="XXXXXXXX">](
 httpsasdfafasfasfdasf)
 xxxxxxx - httpsasdfafasfasfdasf

-I recently read this blog post ["API as a product.
-How to sell your work when all you know is a back-end"](https://towardsdatascience.com/api-as-a-product-how-to-sell-your-work-when-all-you-know-is-a-back-end-bd78b1449119) about setting up your own API and selling it.
+I recently read a blog post about setting up your own API and selling it.

 I was quite inspired and wanted to test if it works.
 In just 5 days I was able to create a product from start to end.
-So I thought I share issues I came across, elaborate on content that is already available, and provide a quick checklist.
+So I thought I share issues I came across, elaborate on concepts that the article was introducing, and provide a quick checklist to build something yourself.

 ## Table of Contents

-##
+## Inspiration

+The article ["API as a product.
+How to sell your work when all you know is a back-end"](https://towardsdatascience.com/api-as-a-product-how-to-sell-your-work-when-all-you-know-is-a-back-end-bd78b1449119) by Artem provided a great idea, namely to

+> - Make an API that solves a problem
+> - Deploy it with a serverless architecture
+> - Distribute through an API Marketplace

+I encourage you to have a look at his article as well.

 ---